You might consider serving fish on this day because St Andrew was a fisherman.

 Greece, Romania and Russia also claim St Andrew as a patron saint.

 Andrew was a fisherman, like his brother Peter.
 He and his brother Peter were amongst the 12 apostles.
-He is said to have to killed by the Romans in Patras, Southern Greece on a X-shaped cross (a “Crux decussata”), thus the X-shape of his cross on the Scottish flag.
+He is said to have to been killed by the Romans in Patras, Southern Greece on a X-shaped cross (a “Crux decussata”), thus the X-shape of his cross on the Scottish flag.
 Some earlier versions of his life, however, had said the Romans nailed him to an olive tree: the X-shaped cross version doesn’t seem to have been introduced until around the 900s.

 Reputedly St Andrew’s cross appeared to an Angus (aka Oengus or Ungus) Macfergus (c.
 731-761), leading an army of Picts against Saxon invaders near what is now called Athelstaneford (though much of the story is suspect, never mind the cross appearing in the sky).
 The Scots were consequently inspired eventually to make his cross the flag of Scotland, with the blue background representing the sky.